-I had a Cutting for Business reader recently send me an email about whether or not she should include a printed packing list/invoice in packages she sends to customers in her Silhouette based business.
-So, let’s talk about it:
+I had a Cutting for Business reader recently send me an email about whether or not she should include a printed packing list/invoice in packages she sends to customers in her craft business.
+So, let’s talk about it.

-- If the label on the package falls off or gets damaged – the post office can (and will) open the package to reveal the contents.
+- In the event the label falls off.
+If the label on the package falls off or gets damaged – the post office can (and will) open the package to reveal the contents.
 They do this in response to missing package inquiries.
 If there is a packing slip inside that shows the recipient’s address or the return address.
 They are able to get the package moving to where it should go.
 (Disclaimer: I can’t say that every post office will do this, but if the slip is in there it’s possible.
 Without a packing slip – all they’d have is products.)

 - It clears up customer confusion.
 Let’s face it: Customers don’t always read product details before they purchase.
 By including a packing slip/invoice in each package you send, the customer can compare what they received to what they ordered.